VLM-3R: Vision-Language Models Augmented with Instruction-Aligned 3D Reconstruction: Scalable Spatial and Temporal Data

 \subsection{Overview}

-Earlier works~\cite{yang2024thinking} created small-scale spatial question-answering (QA) datasets via manual annotation or semi-automated tools, methods that are difficult to scale.
-Our objective is to construct a scalable pipeline for curating training data to evaluate spatial QA capabilities.
-We first design an automated pipeline leveraging existing 3D datasets (containing video or multi-view images), aided by simulators.
-We then extend this to examine Large Multimodal Models' (LMMs) comprehension of temporal changes by designing spatial-temporal QA pairs, which focus on reasoning about spatial configurations evolving over time (Figure~\ref{fig:vsti-stats}).
+Earlier work VSI-Bench~\cite{yang2024thinking} introduced thousands of visual-spatial question-answer (QA) pairs through manual annotation and semi-automated tools, but these methods are difficult to scale.
+We build a scalable pipeline for curating diverse, large-scale data to improve spatial QA capabilities, using an automated process on existing 3D datasets containing video or multi-view images, aided by simulators to create complex route-planning scenarios.
+Crucially, to prevent any potential data leakage between our training and evaluation sets, our pipeline strictly adheres to the standard train/test splits provided by these source datasets.

+We also study the spatio-temporal understanding of existing VLMs by creating a new benchmark, VSTI-Bench, with 138.6K data samples, including both training and testing splits, that focuses on reasoning about spatial configurations evolving over time (Figure~\ref{fig:vsti-stats}).